VirgilSecurity/virgil-sdk-javascript/documentation/get-started/encrypted-communication.md

 ## <a name="head2"></a> Set Up Your Clients
-Setup the client-side to provide your users with an access token after their registration at your Application Server to authenticate them for further operations and transmit their **Virgil Cards** to the server.
-Configure the client-side using the [Setup Guide](/documentation/guides/configuration/client-configuration.md).
+Set up the client side to provide your users with an access token after their registration at your Application Server to authenticate them for further operations and transmit their **Virgil Cards** to the server.
+Configure the client side using the [Setup Guide](/documentation/guides/configuration/client-configuration.md).

 ## <a name="head3"></a> Register Users